 Take a family-friendly mosaic class for kids

-Kids age 6 and up might love taking a mosaic class with a real artist.
+Kids age 6 and up might love taking a mosaic class with a real artist (click on the link for our full honest review).

-This is a wonderful art-based activity for kids in Rome and perfect for primary school age kids and teenagers and my personal favorite of all the kids’ activities in Rome.
+This is a wonderful art-based activity for kids in Rome and perfect for primary school age kids and teenagers and my personal favorite of all the kids’ activities in Rome as it is not a gimmicky one for them: it’s a proper immersion in a real artisan workshop devoted to an ancient art.
+You can find prices and full description here.

 Join a kids drawing class in a museum with Art and Seek for kids